-Residents and Landowners Must Have Time to Weigh In Before Elimination of R1 Zoning-We Need Real Townhalls No Sticky Notes
+Residents and Landowners Must Have Time to Weigh In Before Elimination of R1 Zoning; We Need Real Townhalls, Not Sticky Notes

 Let your friends and neighbors know that while we are supposed to be in the middle of a public process and discussion to update the zoning code and comprehensive plan, in July 2024, Mayor Biss, Eleanor Revelle, Jonathan Nieuwsma, and Devon Reed submitted a referral to the council for the elimination of all R1 zoning, reduced lot sizes, and the elimination of parking requirements.
-Meanwhile, the draft plan was not finalized, and the public is not yet up to speed on what the out-of-state consultants have proposed.
+Meanwhile, a draft plan was not even public, and the public is still not yet up to speed on what the out-of-state consultants proposed.

 Here is a link to one of the letters I have seen.
 Please share your thoughts: